chalianwar/chalianwar.github.io/_pages/about.md

   gtag('config', 'G-P7NJMYKVS8');
 </script>
 </head>
-Hello!
-I'm an Assistant Professor in the Computer Science and Engineering Department at the University of Minnesota.
-My passion lies in the fascinating intersection of distributed systems and machine learning.
-My research is dedicated to developing systems that are efficient, adaptable, and capable of supporting the increasing data needs of modern applications, such as distributed machine learning.
-These applications must run seamlessly on both current and next-generation computing platforms.
-Presently, I'm channeling my efforts into Distributed Machine/Federated Learning systems, serverless and microservice-based systems, and exploring the realm of quantum computing systems.

-I earned my doctorate in Computer Science from Virginia Tech.
-Before taking my role at the University of Minnesota, I was part of the IBM Research from 2018 to 2022.
-Before that, from 2009 to 2013, I gained invaluable experience working as a tools developer on several open-source projects at Mentor Graphics.
-These projects included GNU GDB, Embedded Linux, U-Boot, and BusyBox.
+I'm an Assistant Professor in Computer Science and Engineering Department at the University of Minnesota.
+I hold a Ph.D. degree in Computer Science from Virginia Tech (VT).
+Before joining UMN, I worked at IBM Research as a Research Staff Member from 2018 to 2022.
+Before that, from 2009 to 2013, I gained invaluable experience working as a tools developer on several open-source projects (GNU GDB, Embedded Linux, U-Boot, and BusyBox) at Mentor Graphics.

-Over the years, I've been honored with several recognitions for my work.
-I received Best Paper awards at ACM AISec in 2019, DGS EGOV in 2020, and IEEE Cloud in 2022, all for my research on privacy-preserving Federated Learning.
-Additionally, I recently received the Best Paper award at ACM SYSTOR 2023 for my work on improving the efficiency of file serving in serverless computing.

-IBM recognized my research on 'Advancing Adversarial Robustness in AI Models' with an Outstanding Research Accomplishment Award in 2019.
-In 2020, my research on Enterprise-Strength Federated Learning for Hybrid Cloud and Edge and Container Storage garnered two more Research Accomplishment Awards.
-In 2021, I was awarded an Outstanding Technical Achievement Award for my contributions to the same project.
-Beyond these, I am a co-inventor on more than 15 US patents.
+I work at the intersection of distributed systems and machine learning.
+My research aims to construct efficient and adaptable systems capable of meeting the escalating data requirements of modern applications.
+Currently, my focus is on Distributed Machine/Federated Learning systems, serverless and microservice-based systems, and quantum computing systems.
+Over the years, my work has been recognized with several Best Paper awards, including ACM AISec, DGS EGOV, IEEE Cloud, and most recently, ACM SYSTOR.
+I've also been acknowledged with multiple awards from IBM, and I am a co-inventor on more than 15 US patents.

 ### Recent Publications
 * 🏆 Best paper award from ACM SYSTOR'23 for our work on serving files efficiently in serverless computing.